 REQUIREMENTS

 Secure remote access must be strictly controlled.
-Control will be enforced via one-time password authentication, public/private keys with strong passwords, or other technology which will provide appropriate security.
+Control will be enforced via one-time password authentication, public/private keys with strong passwords, or other technology that will provide appropriate security.

 At no time should any employee provide their login or email password to anyone.